slashdoom/aruba_exporter/README.md

 ```

 ## Docker
-Two examples Docker compose are included, one for a 2 step production build/deploy and one for a dev environment with hot reload.
+Two example Docker compose files are included.
+One for a 2 step production build/deploy and one for a dev environment with hot reload.
 These examples use the golang:bullseye image.

 ### Production
 ```bash